 A graduate of the Practical Nursing program is eligible to apply to take the National Council for Licensing Exam - Practical Nursing (NCLEX-PN).
 This program is approved by the Minnesota Board of Nursing and is accredited by the Accreditation Commission for Education in Nursing, Inc.

-Rochester Community and Technical College is accredited by The Higher Learning Commission: A Commission of the North Central Association of Colleges and Schools.
+Rochester Community and Technical College is accredited by The Higher Learning Commission.